Skip to main content

 }

-The req will contain an object with headers and cookies.
+The req will be a GasketRequest with headers and cookies.

 If a query object is passed in, it will be added to the request object as well.
 For server components, dynamic routes params are available via props, and can be passed to the request function to make those path params available as the query.